JuliaFavaro/Lab-Fund-Int/Compton/README.md

 ## Compton Scattering lab experience

 ### Folder organization:
-- _Calcoli veloci_ : Code to reproduce the main beam divergence plot.
+- _Calcoli veloci.ipynb_ : Code to reproduce the main beam divergence plot.
 Also verify with collected data the influence of accidental coincidences and PMT2 gain at our supply voltage and its associated sensitivity
 - _Fondo.cpp_: Code to reconstruct the spectrum histogram from our measurements, derived from misaligning the two coincidence-triggering signals.
 - _BKG_CS.cpp_ ,  _BKG_Na.cpp_ , _BKG_Co.cpp_ : Codes for preliminary background analysis of spectral acquisitions from reference calibration sources (Cesium, Sodium, Cobalt).
+- _theta_18.cpp_, _theta_22.cpp_, theta_26.cpp_ , _theta_24.cpp_ : Code to fit the peaks of a Cobalt source at different angles.
+Each graph includes the date, angle and acquisition duration (with relative counts).
+We performed a rebinning of 4 channels after verifying that the loss of information on peak separation is negligible.
+For each graph, we performed a spectral background fit with 3 different models: exponential, 4th-degree polynomial, and 5th-degree polynomial.
+Finally we decided to use the 4th-degree polynomial as the primary fit and to use the the maximum dispersion obtained from these three methods as the systematic uncertainty on the Gaussian peak channels.

 ### Objectives of the experience